rhuang76/python/readme.txt

-Git is a distributed version control system.
+Git is not a distributed version control system.
-Git is free software.
+Git is not free software.
-No way
+No not way